RobinHerbots/Inputmask/README.md

 ```
 #### getmetadata

-Only applies on multi-masks.
-The metadata of the actual mask provided in the mask definitions can be obtained by calling
+The metadata of the actual mask provided in the mask definitions can be obtained by calling getmetadata.
+If only a mask is provided the mask definition will be returned by the getmetadata.

 ```javascript
 $(selector).inputmask("getmetadata");